 New chrysalids feel soft and tacky.
 After several hours, they become darker, harder, and smoother in texture.

+STEP 6: Release your butterfly!
 When your butterfly emerges, its wings will be folded, floppy, and wet.
 The butterfly will need to hang so they can pump and dry their wings.
+After several hours your butterfly will be ready to fly!

 Take it Further